FasterInternetLaboratories/FasterInternetLaboratories.github.io/content/peering.md

 We operate networks in the USA, Luxembourg and Japan.

-FiLabs (AS203577) has an open peering policy.
+FSlab (AS203577) has an open peering policy.

 We accept peers via IX or tunnel according to the following policy.